saces/determinant/README.md

 Support room: #determinant:saces.de

-To see whats done:
+To see what is done:

         git clone https:://github.com/saces/determinant.git .
-        docker-compose build
+        ./determinant.sh